xaviervia/redux-walk/README.md

 ## Example

 Take a look at the [`example/src`](https://github.com/xaviervia/redux-walk/tree/master/example/src) folder for a very basic example.
-To try it out:
+To try it out you can have it locally, or go to [xaviervia.github.io/redux-walk](http://xaviervia.github.io/redux-walk/)

 ```
 git clone git://github.com/xaviervia/redux-walk